fabcez/git_cheatsheet/README.md

 `git merge <branch>`: merge joins branches together
 `git merge --abort`: if there are merge conflicts (meaning files are incompatible), `--abort` can be used to abort the merge action
 `git log --graph --oneline`: this shows a summarized view of the commit history for a repo

+## Interaction with GitHub Cheat Sheet
+`git clone URL`: Git clone is used to clone a remote repository into a local workspace
+`git push`: Git push is used to push commits from your local repo to a remote repo
+`git pull`: Git pull is used to fetch the newest updates from a remote repository

+## Git Remotes Cheat Sheet
+`git remote`: lists remote repos
+`git remote -v`: list remote repos verbosely
+`git remote show <name>`: describes a single remote repo
+`git remote update`: fetches the most up-to-date objects
+`git fetch`: downloads specific objects
+`git branch -r`: lists remote branches; can be combined with other branch arguments to manage remote branches
+ `git rebase branchname`: can be used to change the base of the current branch to be `branchname`